stefanzweifel/php-changelog-updater/README.md

 ---

-If your changelog follows the ["Keep a Changelog"](https://keepachangelog.com/) format and contains an "Unreleased"-heading with a link to the repositories compare view, the CLI will automatically update the link in the Unreleased heading.
+If your changelog follows the ["Keep a Changelog"](https://keepachangelog.com/) format and contains an "Unreleased"-heading with a link to the repository compare view, the CLI will automatically update the link in the Unreleased heading.

 Here is an example of a changelog, before it is updated with the CLI.